Posted on Leave a comment

 • Breakfast: Both meals can be reheated in the microwave

-• Lunch: The protein for each salad can be reheated in the microwave.
-Serve the salad ingredients chilled
+• Lunch: Both meals can be reheated in the microwave.
+Serve the celery sticks chilled

 • Dinner: Both meals can be reheated in the microwave